 Engaging with lodging stakeholders and partners is an ongoing effort for the VMC team.
 One of the goals for FY 2019-2020 is to develop closer relationships with our stakeholders and partners through regular visits and conversations.
 Tracking these visits, and more, in VMC's internal proprietary database will keep the team informed about properties.
 The PR team will continue its monthly distribution of articles in A-list publications.
 VMC will seek closer collaboration with the county to identify additional partners (vacation rentals are top priority), create relationships with the owners, add a website listing for each, and bring them into the reporting fold.
-Coordination with County Counsel will be essential to clarify policies on licensing of pre-existing properties and collection of any penalties and both past and future TOT.
+Coordination with the Treasurer-Tax Collector's office will be essential to obtain a quarterly report of currently compliant properties to ensure that VMC only promotes those that are eligible for promotional services.